KuZa91/PBH_subpopulations_effects_analysis/README.md

 ## Analysis details ##

-Details of the analysis can be found in our [P. Marcoccia et al.](https://inspirehep.net/literature/2724328).
+Details of the analysis can be found in our [PBH prospects article](https://inspirehep.net/literature/2724328).

 ## Additional material ##